zhangyuang/egg-react-ssr/README_en-US.md

 #### Explanation

 - `render` is a React function for rendering the view.
-- `getInitalProps` is the method to get data and set the return value to the component state.
+- `getInitialProps` is the function in which we can fetch data and set the return value to the component state.
-	+ CSR is implemented via HOC (High-order Component).
+	+ CSR: The function is implemented via HOC (High-order Component).
-	+ SSR is executed by Node.js.
+	+ SSR: The function is executed by Node.js.

 Running `npm run csr` or `npm run ssr` is the simplest isomorphic rendering method to distinguish between CSR and SSR.
 When a page is on the very first loading, `getInitialProps` will only be loaded on the server side.
 Only if the router switches (i.e. by `<Link />` component or API), will the client executes `getInitialProps`.